cedar-policy/rfcs/text/0024-schema-syntax.md

 One alternative would be to _replace_ the current JSON-based sytnax with the one in this proposal.
 This proposal would avoid the "cognitive burden" drawback mentioned above, but would be a disruptive, backward-incompatible change, and would lose the JSON format's benefits of existing tooling and easier programmatic schema construction.

-Another alternative would be to adopt a [Yaml](https://en.wikipedia.org/wiki/YAML)-based syntax.
+Another alternative would be to adopt a [Yaml](https://en.wikipedia.org/wpub fn custom_schema_to_json_schema(
+    schema: Schema,
+) -> Result<(SchemaFragment, TypeNameCollisions), ToJsonSchemaError> {iki/YAML)-based syntax.
 This approach would meet our goals of greater information density and support for comments, and it would come with some existing tooling (such as IDE extensions).
 A downside of Yaml is that it provides _more_ than we need, with a lack of conciseness leading to confusing.
 We could make our own parser for a subset of Yaml we wish to support for schemas, but that may lead to a confusing user experience.
 Yaml's indentation-sensitive parsing also means that an indentation mistake will be silently accepted, leading to a confusing user experience.
 Our custom syntax is whitespace-insensitive, and having total control over the grammar means better context for error messages.